-Furnish underground PVC and/or HDPE as shown in the Plans.
-All vertical conduits (entrance to electrical service and pole mounted cabinet must be rigid galvanized steel.
+Furnish underground PVC and HDPE conduit as shown in the Plans.
+All vertical conduits (entrance to electrical service and equipment disconnect and pole mounted cabinet) must be rigid galvanized steel.

-Comply with 1715-3 of the Standard Specifications.
+Install underground conduit in compliance with all requirements of Section 1715-3 of the Standard Specifications.
 Use adapters and rigid galvanized steel sweeping elbows to transition from PVC conduit to rigid conduit.

-Unpaved Trenching (qty) (size) will be measured horizontal linear feet of trenching for underground conduit installation of each type furnished, installed, and accepted.
+Unpaved Trenching (1) (1.25") will be measured horizontal linear feet of trenching for underground conduit installation of each type furnished, installed, and accepted.
 Measurement will be along the approximate centerline of the conduit system.
 Payment will be in linear feet.